choptastic/erlang_ds/README.md

   new value to the return value from `Fun`. `Fun` can be defined as either `Fun(Value) -> NewValue` or `Fun(Key, Value) -> NewValue`, either way, the value of each entry will be set to `NewValue`.
+* `ds:foreach(Obj, Fun)` similar to `ds:map/2`, but since it only traverses the object to maybe generate a side effect for each element, the resulting list is discarded and only return `ok`.
 * `ds:update(Obj, ListOfKeys, Updater)` - Update the values in `Obj` associated with each `Key` in `ListOfKeys` by running each associated value through the provided `Updater`. `Updater` can be a function with arity-1 (e.g.